wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_uptime.md

 ---
-title: bch:uptime \[POST\]
+title: uptime - Bitcoin Cash
-description: Returns the total uptime of the server.
+description: Example code for the uptime json-rpc method. Сomplete guide on how to use uptime json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters